gacbert/TradingAgents/README.md

 ### Implementation Details

 We built TradingAgents with LangGraph to ensure flexibility and modularity.
-By default, `deepseek-chat` handles deep thinking while `gemini-flash-2.5-preview` is used for quick thinking.
+By default, `deepseek-chat` handles deep thinking while `gemini-1.5-flash-latest` is used for quick thinking.
 These defaults can be customized, and you may still opt for `o4-mini` and `gpt-4.1-mini` for cost‑sensitive experiments.
+The preview model `gemini-flash-2.5-preview` is available as an optional choice if you have access.

 ### Python Usage